-This document contains confidential and trade secret information, is the property of Cummins NPower LLC and is given to the receiver in confidence.
-The receiving and retaining of the document in confidence and agrees that, except as authorized in writing by Cummins NPower, it will (1) not use the document or any copy thereof or the confidential or trade secret information therein, and (2) not copy the document, (3) not disclose to others either the document or the confidential or trade secret information therein, and (4) upon completion of the need to retain the document, or upon demand, return the document, all copies thereof, and all material copie therefrom.
-COPTRIGHT Cummins NPower LLC
+This document contains confidential and trade secret information, is the property of Cummins Nower LLC and is given to the receiver in confidence.
+The receiver, by receiving and retaining of the document accepts the document in confidence and agrees that, except as authorized in writing by Cummins Nower, it will (1) not use the document or any copy therefore the confidential or trade secret information therein, (2) not copy the document (3) not disclose to others either the document or trade secret information therein, (3) the completion of the need to retain the document, or upon demand, return the document, or upon demand, return the document, all copies thereof, and all material copied thereform.
+COPTRIGHT Cummins Nower LLC

-ANGULAR DIMENSIONS ± 1 IMPERIAL UNITS METRIC UNITS
+ANGULAR DIMENSIONS ± 1' IMPERIAL UNITS METRIC UNITS